artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 ### 1. Implement an Aspect

-You'll find the Aspect source files in `assembly/aspect/aspect.ts`.
+The Aspect source files can be found in `assembly/aspect/aspect.ts`.

 For example, to add logic after a smart contract call execution, open `aspect.ts`, locate the `postContractCall` function, and insert your logic: